 Riding in the car will accommodate your needs while recovering from surgery.
 Ever thought of taking a road trip down Route 66?
 How about driving through the Blue Ridge Mountain Range?
-There are countless roads to travel!
+There are countless roads to travel to!
 Bring your favorite CD’s or book on tape and hit the pavement.
-If your not able to drive yourself, have your spouse or friend drive, in return..buy them dinner.
-Don’t forget to your handicap parking sticker.
+If you are not able to drive yourself, have your spouse or friend drive, in return..buy them dinner.
+Don’t forget about your handicap parking sticker.
 Maybe riding in the car isn’t for you and you want an extreme vacation, how about an African safari?
 That sounds exciting and can easily be done while recovering from surgery…as long as you don’t have to run for your life from an angry Tiger.

 Staycation ( stay home vacation)

 Sometimes the best vacation is just staying home.
 Stock up on your favorite movies or a book you’ve been wanting to read.
 The most important rule of a stay-cation is to stay home.
 Pretend you don’t have a car and that you are at a remote location where a quick trip to the grocery store isn’t available.
 Stay-cation can also be doing something you love at home such as gardening or yard work.
 If you have to get out, try your local library, museum, or tourist attraction lately.
 Plan a schedule for each day of your vacation just as you would if you went “away” somewhere.
 Turn off the cell phone and computer… It’s your vacation.